-Prior to this role, he was the second-in-command at the New York City Department of Education.
-In the nation’s largest school system, Shael oversaw teaching and learning across more than 1,600 district schools and was a strong advocate for teacher and principal autonomy, balanced accountability, and reforms designed to improve learning experiences for the City’s most vulnerable students.
+Prior to this role, Shael served as Senior Deputy Chancellor in the New York City Department of Education.
+In the nation’s largest school system, Shael oversaw teaching and learning across more than 1,600 district schools and was a strong advocate for teacher and principal autonomy, balanced accountability, and reforms designed to improve learning experiences for the city’s most vulnerable students.
 Earlier in his career, Shael worked as a teacher and founding principal of Bronx International High School.

-He holds a BA from Brown University, where Ted Sizer was his mentor, and a Master’s Degree in Educational Leadership from Bank Street.
-He is the first alum to serve as Bank Street’s president.
+He holds a BA from Brown University, where Ted Sizer was his mentor, and a master’s degree in Educational Leadership from Bank Street.
+He is the first alumnus to serve as Bank Street’s president.

 Shael is married to Cynthia Hanawalt.
 Their daughter Selah attends the Bank Street School for Children.